jetify-com/typeid-go/README.md

 ## Usage

-This library provides a go implementation of TypeID that allows you to define your own custom id types for added compile-time safety.
+This library provides a go implementation of TypeID:

-If you don't need compile-time safety, you can use the provided `typeid.AnyID` directly:

 ```go
 import (